 What can you use YOUR blank pages for?

-This blog post originally appeared at blogs.bible.org/tapestry/sue_bohlin/the_blank_pages_in_our_bibles
+This blog post originally appeared at blogs.bible.org/engage/sue_bohlin/the_blank_pages_in_our_bibles